jagadeesh9500/Ex.No.6/README.md

-Ex.No.6 Development of Python Code Compatible with Multiple AI Tools
+## Ex.No.6: Development of Python Code Compatible with Multiple AI Tools

 Date: 3-11-2025
-Register no.: 212223230083
+Register No.: 212223230083

-Aim:

-To write and implement Python code that integrates with multiple AI tools (such as OpenAI GPT, Hugging Face, and Google Gemini) to automate API interactions, compare outputs, and generate actionable insights.
+# Aim:To write and implement Python code that integrates with multiple AI tools (such as OpenAI GPT, Hugging Face, and Google Gemini) to automate API interactions, compare outputs, and generate actionable insights.

-AI Tools Required:
+# AI Tools & Services Utilized

-OpenAI GPT-3.5/4 (Text Processing)
+OpenAI GPT-3.5/4: For text processing and summarization.

-Hugging Face Transformers (Sentiment Analysis)
+Hugging Face Transformers: For sentiment analysis.

-Amazon Warehouse API (Simulated)
+Amazon Warehouse API (Simulated): To provide source data (robot alerts).

-Algorithm & Implementation
+# Python Implementation

-The implementation is broken into four distinct functional parts.

-1. API Data Fetching (Simulated)

-A mock function simulates an API call to a warehouse management system, returning a list of robot alerts and a general system status.
+The solution is structured into modular functions for data fetching, AI processing, and insight generation.Note: The complete, runnable script is formed by combining all the snippets below.1.
+Imports and Setupimport random import openai from transformers import pipeline

+# Suppress warnings from Hugging Face pipeline on first run
-import random
+import warnings

-def fetch_warehouse_data():
-    """
+warnings.filterwarnings("ignore", message="No model was supplied")
-    Simulates fetching data from a warehouse API.
+2. API Data Fetching (Simulated)A mock function simulates fetching real-time data from a warehouse API.def fetch_warehouse_data():
-    """
-    return {
+    """Simulates fetching alerts from a warehouse API.""" return {
         "robot_alerts": [
             "Collision alert in Aisle B3",